falsy/react-architecture/README.md

 To avoid redundancy with a previous project, [clean-architecture-with-typescript](https://github.com/falsy/clean-architecture-with-typescript), the focus is on a commonly used React tech stack rather than an discussion of DDD or Clean Architecture.

-In this project, Webpack’s `devServer` is used to implement very simple functionality for displaying, adding, and deleting posts.
-This allows for a lightweight overview of the project structure and has been developed with the idea of serving as boilerplate code for new projects.
+This project utilizes Vite's `mock-server` to implement a very simple functionality for displaying, adding, or deleting a list of posts.
+It serves as a lightweight way to review the overall project structure and functionality while also being designed as a boilerplate codebase for new projects.

 #### Note.